Authentication Guide

 x-api-keybelongs to a company the current dashboard user is not a member of. - Invalid Client ID: Returned when the

-x-client-idheader is missing, invalid, or expired (for public routes). - Scope violations: If you plan to enforce scopes later, read them from
+x-client-idheader is missing, invalid, or expired (for public routes). - Scope violations: Client-credentials tokens may include a space-delimited

 Always store secrets in a secure vault and avoid embedding them in client-side code.
 Use short-lived OAuth2 tokens for any automation or integration work.
 For public routes, ensure your public client ID is properly configured in the dashboard and hasn't expired.

-Updated 21 days ago
+Updated 11 days ago